-This one-day RYA first aid course, is aimed at anyone who goes afloat.
+This one-day RYA first aid course is aimed at anyone who goes afloat.
 You may be a yachtsman doing channel passages or a powerboater out on Southampton water.
-The course is designed to take in many regular first aid topics’ and relateing these to being afloat and the practicalities of being on a boat.
+The course is designed to take in many regular first aid topics’ and relating these to being afloat and the practicalities of being on a boat.

 It is thought that knowing a little first aid even in a remote location can give a casualty the time to survive while help is called.

 The course is usually taught by our principal instructor who has over 30 000 miles at sea including Atlantic crossings.

 To book choose a date in the calendar on the right or if you cannot see a date call us on 07834733323

 This course fulfils the requirements for:

 - Professional skippers of small craft working within 60 miles of a safe haven, including Boat masters.

 - The Senior First Aid Certificate needed by offshore racers subject to ISAF's regulations on first aid training (OSR 4.08.4).

 - Dinghy Instructors.